small-tech/https/README.md

 Tested and supported on:

-  - Linux (tested with elementary OS Hera)
+  - Linux (tested with elementary OS 5.x/Hera)
   - macOS (tested on Big Sur)
   - Windows 10 (tested in Windows Terminal with PowerShell)